siduction/siduction-btrfs/Info.md

 It does not replace the basic understanding of the function of Btrfs filesystem, its subvolumes and snapshots.

 For this reason, an important note right at the beginning:
-After a rollback followed by a reboot into the new Btrfs default subvolume, an *update-grub* and a *grub-install* are required.
+After a rollback followed by a reboot into the new Btrfs default subvolume, a *grub-install* is required.
 Otherwise, the reference to the previous default subvolume in Grub stage-1 remains and Grub loads the menu file from there.

 ### Involved components